Search engines love fresh, relevant and authoritative content. Anything to bolster those objectives should help your SEO ranking.

 To prevent confusion among your regular readers, you can also add a note to the bottom of the post that it was ‘originally posted on…’ and include an original date or new date.
 If it makes sense, you might also make a note of the new features / information in the newer version of the post.
 This is a good idea if the post isn’t that old and is being republished.

 Above all, write for your readers.
 Take those old posts and refresh them in a way that makes sense to your readers.
-Make the posts multi-media friendly, add more instructions and create a stronger interlinking structure.
+Make the posts multi-media friendly, add more instructions and create a stronger inner linking structure.
 If your readers love the new version, so will Google!*

 *Please know that I cannot predict how Google will rank your page.
 This advice is to guide you to make your own decisions regarding SEO.